fimashagal/typo/README.md

 # Typo
-Detect any data-type like wizard 🌟
+Detect and convert any data-type like wizard 🌟

 ## Methods